 $Vin Tscript) is the value of the input cell.

-- When there is an expression in Formula, it is applied to all input cells.
+- When there is an expression in Expression, it is applied to all input cells.

 - The optional second input DAT is an array of expressions which are matched to the cells of the input, then evaluated and output.
 If there are fewer rows in the second DAT than the first, the expressions in the last row of the second input are repeated.
 If there are fewer columns in the second DAT than the first, the last column is repeated.